 - REITs are also rated low on the tax-efficiency scale.
 That's because they are required by law to pay out at least 90% of their taxable income, and, unlike other equities, this income is generally taxed at higher ordinary income rates.

-Then locate your investments where they may help enhance after-tax returns
+Then, locate your investments where they may help enhance after-tax returns

-To get going, consider first checking to see whether you’ve already taken full advantage of a 401(k) plan, Keogh, IRA, or other qualified account that may be available to you.
+To get going, consider first checking to see whether you've already taken full advantage of a 401(k) plan, Keogh, IRA, or other qualified retirement account that may be available to you.
 Generally, these accounts are the best place to start a program of active asset location, because they may cost less than other options, but each comes with contribution and withdrawal restrictions.

 Once you have maxed out those options, you might think about assigning any clearly tax-inefficient assets remaining in your taxable accounts to a low-cost tax-deferred variable annuity, so they too may benefit from tax-deferred growth potential.
 When choosing to invest in an annuity, you need to consider the costs, contribution restrictions, and the rules concerning how and when you can access your money.

-“Deferring taxes may improve your bottom line as an investor,” says Kenigsberg.
-“Investors should start out with a solid plan for their investment allocation, but within that framework we think having a good strategy for where you keep your investments can be important.”
+"Deferring taxes may improve your bottom line as an investor," says Kenigsberg.
+"Investors should start out with a solid plan for their asset allocation, but within that framework we think having a good strategy for where you keep your investments can be important."

 The Morningstar tax cost ratio measures how much a fund's annualized return is reduced by the taxes investors pay on distributions.
 Mutual funds regularly distribute stock dividends, bond dividends, and capital gains to their shareholders.
 Investors must then pay taxes on those distributions during the year they were received.